jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 it is possible building up layers of complexity one very small part at a time that we couldn't write in a simple stage.
 Clarity > cleverness but cleverness has its place as well (intriducing new concepts)

 Testing via node to give something to test against - slowserver.
 Proxy.
+JSTD not up to task.
+Shows how useful node is as a 'network glue'.
+The same as C was once described as a 'thin glue' [http://www.catb.org/esr/writings/taoup/html/ch04s03.html].
+Transparent proxy is about 20 lines.
+Transparent enough to fool JSTD into thinking it is connecting directly to its server.

+Node comes with very little built in (not even http) but relies on libraries written in the language itself to do everything.
+Could implement own http on top of sockets if wanted rather than using the provided one.

 The test pyramid concept \ref{testingPyramidFig} fits in well with the hiding that is provided.
 Under the testing pyramid only very high level behaviours are tested as ??? tests.
 While this is a lucky co-incidence, it is also an unavoidable restriction.